 Do you want to know how to become an accountant without an accounting degree?
 You’ve come to the right place!
 I’m going to answer the question, “Can non-accounting majors work (and shine) as accountants?”

 There are lots of reasons why people want to become an accountant.
-It could be job security, the relatively good work-life balance (except month-end and audit season)… and it could be the fact the accountant is no longer just a bean counter.
+It could be job security, the relatively good work-life balance (except month-end and audit season), and it could be the fact the accountant is no longer just a bean counter.
 This profession has evolved over the years and in today’s modern technological world, there is even more demand for the role.